N S E W

 Analyze

 Root cause analysis.
 Pareto, regression, ANOVA.
-Identify and validate the vital few drivers of variation and cost.
+Identify the vital few drivers of variation and cost.

 I